-\emph{Weak coupling QPT}.~The critical couplings for the CDW and AFM orders on hyperbolic Dirac materials decrease monotonically with increasing $p$ (with a fixed $q=3$) or equivalently the curvature, in comparison to those on the honeycomb lattice, harboring Dirac fermions on Euclidean flat land [Fig.~\ref{fig:Figcritical}], where $V_c \approx 0.75$~\cite{WeeksFranzPhysRevB2010, RoyHerbutPhysRevB2011} and $U_c \approx 2.22$~\cite{Sorella1992}.
-It strongly indicates curvature induced QPTs at weaker coupling for Dirac fermions on curved space.
-Within the mean-field approximation the ratio $U_c/V_c$ is expected to be $3$, as the NN repulsion is operative between the fermionic densities on three pairs of NN sites, while the Hubbard repulsion is on-site.
-On hyperbolic lattices with open boundary condition although this ratio remains almost constant $2.4$ (approximately), it is smaller than $3$ [Fig.~\ref{fig:Figcritical} (inset)], possibly due to a rapidly increasing large number of sites located at the edge of the system with only two NN sites, which increases $V_c$.
+\emph{Weak-coupling QPT}.~The critical couplings for CDW and AFM orders on hyperbolic Dirac materials ($q=3$) decrease monotonically with increasing $p$ or the curvature, compared to the honeycomb lattice, harboring Dirac fermions on Euclidean flat land (Fig.~\ref{fig:Figcritical}), where $V_c \approx 0.75$~\cite{WeeksFranzPhysRevB2010, RoyHerbutPhysRevB2011} and $U_c \approx 2.22$~\cite{Sorella1992}, which we also reproduce.
+It strongly indicates curvature-induced QPTs at weaker coupling for Dirac fermions on curved space.
+Within the mean-field approximation $U_c/V_c$ is expected to be $3$, as the NN repulsion is operative between the fermionic densities on three pairs of NN sites, while the Hubbard repulsion is on-site.
+On hyperbolic lattices with OBC although $U_c/V_c \approx 2.4$ remains approximately constant, it is smaller than $3$ [Fig.~\ref{fig:Figcritical} (inset)], possibly due to a rapidly increasing large number of sites at the boundary of the system with only two NN sites, increasing $V_c$.